Perfect Landing | Local Hero Finds Home in Bedford County

 The original owners built the custom home to look like it had always been there and had been added on to over time.

 The Lyndes’ Sutherland estate was for sale in 2017 in one of the prettiest parts of Bedford County, with six bedrooms and four baths, and a guesthouse, pond and two-acre lake.
-The 92-acre country property is bucolic and picturesque; a brick-lined drive leads to a mountain-view hilltop where the main house and guesthouse rise.
+The 92-acre country property is bucolic and picturesque, especially with the aid of services like mls photography to capture said beauty; a brick-lined drive leads to a mountain-view hilltop where the main house and guesthouse rise.
 The property embodies refinement and grace, with spacious rooms and an effortless vibe both casual and elegant.
 Still, the perfect buyer had yet to be found.

 The Lyndes envisioned Sutherland in 1973 as a labor of love and design, a spacious home in which to raise their five children.
 “We built it before repurposing was a thing,” Shirley says.
 “We wanted it to look like it had always been there, as if it had been added onto again and again.”
 Jim was obsessed with outside appearance and symmetry; Shirley took on interiors, light and ventilation.
 “I wanted two windows in every room and Jim insisted on perfect symmetry.
 We fought about it for two years before we got the design down on paper,” she chuckles.